Mastering the Risk Management Strategies in Investing

 3. Hedging

-Hedging involves using financial instruments like options, futures, and derivatives to offset potential losses in an investment portfolio.
-This strategy can protect against adverse price movements and market volatility.
+Hedging is a strategy used to offset potential losses in an investment portfolio through the use of financial instruments such as options, futures, and derivatives.
+Hedging helps protect against adverse price movements and market volatility.

 4. Stop-Loss Orders